StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ## RecyclerView Overview

-The [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) widget is a more advanced and flexible version of [ListView](https://developer.android.com/reference/android/widget/ListView.html).
+The [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) widget is a more advanced, flexible, and resource-efficient version of [ListView](https://developer.android.com/reference/android/widget/ListView.html).

 In the RecyclerView model, several different components work together to display data.
 The overall container for the user interface is a **RecyclerView object** that you add to your layout.
-The RecyclerView **fills itself with views** provided by a **layout manager** that you provide.
+The RecyclerView fills itself with views provided by a **layout manager** that you provide.
 You can use one of the **standard layout managers** (such as [LinearLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager.html) or [GridLayoutManager](https://developer.android.com/reference/androidx/gridlayout/widget/GridLayoutManager.html)), or implement your own.

 The views in the list are represented by **view holder objects**.